Mexico - Import Requirements and DocumentationMexico - Import Requirements

 For tax purposes, all Mexican importers must register and be listed with the Official Register of Importers (Padrón de Importadores), maintained by the Secretariat of Finance and Public Credit (SHCP), which also maintains special sector registries.
 To be eligible to import more than 400 different items (including agricultural products, textiles, chemicals, electronics, and auto parts), Mexican importers must apply to the SHCP to be listed in these sector registries.
 U.S. exporters have occasionally encountered problems when products are added to the list without notice or importers are summarily dropped from the registry without prior notice or subsequent explanation.
 It is important to keep in mind that in many cases releasing goods from Mexican customs can take more time than expected.

 Products qualifying as North American must use the NAFTA Certificate of Origin to receive preferential treatment.
 This must be completed by the exporter and does not have to be validated or formalized.
 Mexican tax authorities conduct fiscal audits on certain exporters in sensitive industries.
 A good source of information is the Mexican Tax Administration Service’s website regarding Verification of NAFTA Certificates of Origin.
-(For future developments and information on eventual agreements related to the NAFTA renegotiation, check the Fact Sheets and NAFTA pages at the Office of United States Trade Representative at www.ustr.gov.)
+For future developments and information on eventual agreements in connection with the USMCA, visit the Office of United States Trade Representative website at www.ustr.gov.

-Following a 2015 change in the law, the Mexican importer (registered in the Official Register of Importers) must assume responsibility for their own import paperwork and compliance with Mexico's customs regulations.
+Following a 2015 change in the law, the Mexican importer (registered in the Official Register of Importers or Padrón de Importadores) must assume responsibility for their own import paperwork and compliance with Mexico's customs regulations.
 Thus, the use of a customs broker for import transactions is no longer a requirement.
 However, Mexican customs law is very strict regarding proper submission and preparation of customs documentation.
 Errors in paperwork can result in fines and even confiscation of merchandise as contraband.
-As a result, a customs broker’s services may still be needed for the import process.
+As a result, customs broker services may still be needed for the import process.
 Since customs brokers are subject to sanctions if they violate customs laws, some have been very restrictive in their interpretation of Mexican regulations and standards.
-Please also see our Temporary Entry section below.
+Please also see our Temporary Entry topic below.

 On December 3, 2015, the Mexican Government initiated a special program to strengthen the Mexican textile-apparel industry.
 The main purpose of this program is to protect local industry against counterfeiting from Asia and to promote the financing programs of the Mexican Development Bank to support small and medium-sized companies in the sector.
 A number of these measures affect Mexican textile importers, including the use of an importer registry, the establishment of reference prices (though they should not be applied to products coming in under a NAFTA Certificate of Origin), as well as a five-day waiting period for all imports.